alexasselin008/poc-web-configs/README.md

 - [X] Use lerna for mono repo scripting
 - [ ] Use lerna to add versioning
 - [X] Use github ci
-- [ ] Use github ci on pull request
+- [X] Use github ci on pull request
 - [ ] Use github action for release

 Todos:
 - [ ] Add a readme for each package
 - [ ] Add a readme for the mono repo
 - [X] Fix tests to support tsx files (ts-jest)
+- [ ] Add lerna version to pull request description

 Excluded from POC:
 - Build in esm and cjs: